All Words > Contradistinction

 Examples of Contradistinction in a sentence

-"Porpoises and dolphins are so similar they sometimes require contradistinction to highlight the differences between them."
+"Porpoises and dolphins are so similar, they sometimes require contradistinction to highlight their differences."

-"On St-Jean Baptiste day, we ate poutine and other Quebec foods in contradistinction to our usual meals."
+"On Saint-Jean-Baptiste Day, we ate poutine and other Quebec foods in contradistinction to our usual meals."

 About Contradistinction